 #2 A Godly Mother Will Treasure the Word of God

 The word of God is the lifeblood of a Jesus follower.
-By it we learn what it means to walk in this world pursuing God's truth.
-It is also essential for a mother to be drench in the word of God.
+By it, we learn what it means to walk in this world pursuing God's truth.
+It is also essential for a mother to be drenched in the word of God.

 Remember your season, and don't compare your season to someone else's.
 If you are a nursing mom, you might treasure the Word of God by reading a verse on your phone while you nurse.
 Maybe you have grown children.
 You can treasure the Word of God differently now.